Jobseeker rights

 The obligation to seek work means that, as a jobseeker, you must apply for work every month.

-Jobseekers are usually required to apply for four jobs a month.
-In some circumstances, the number may be lower.
-You will agree on this with your assigned specialist when you register as a jobseeker or when you update your employment plan.
+Jobseekers are usually required to apply for four jobs per month, but the number of jobs you need to apply for will be assessed and confirmed in your employment plan.
+You will agree on this with your assigned specialist when you register as a jobseeker and whenever you update your employment plan.
+Your specialist will contact you every three months or so to check whether your job search obligations need to be updated.

 If you are under 25 years of age(Link leads to external service) and do not have a vocational qualification, you must also apply for at least two study places.